 For many, the terms "ceramic" and "porcelain" get thrown around interchangeably, as if they were the same.
 Tile shop salespeople often claim a vast world of difference between the two in order to justify porcelain's higher prices.

-As it turns out, homeowners are closer to the truth than the tile people.
-Here's why.
+As it turns out, homeowners are closer to the truth.
+Here's why:

 The Family of Ceramic

 Porcelain and ceramic tile are essentially the same, with one slight difference.

 Both are part of the larger category of tiles we can call ceramic.

 It is more a case of reverse-naming, whereby manufacturers take tiles that have certain qualities and then assign the ceramic or porcelain titles to them.

 Add a healthy dose of marketing-speak and sales pitch.